-Reports should be made to the DSL and/or DDSL in a timely manner.
-If the DSL/DDSL has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.
+Reports should be made to the Director of Education in a timely manner.
+If the Director of Education has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.